Pari (2018 Indian film): Plot

 Disturbed, Arnab realises that Professor Ali was right and researches about Ifrit.
 He learns that Ifrit babies are born in one month instead of nine.
 Arnab contacts Professor Ali.
-Just as he arrives with his men, Rukhsana reveals to Arnab that she is pregnant.
-The professor's men tie her up and torture her so that she dies of her own poison.
+Just as he arrives with his men, Rukhsana reveals to Arnab that she is pregnant with his child.
+The professor's men tie her up and torture her so that she dies of her poison.
 Though she cries for Arnab, he leaves, depressed.
-After three weeks, Piyali visits Arnab at his parents' house and he tells her the truth about Rukhsana.
-His conversation with her makes him realise he shouldn't have left her to die.
+After three weeks, Piyali visits Arnab at his parents' house, and he tells her the truth about Rukhsana.
+His conversation with her makes him realise he shouldn't have left her to die because it was he who impregnated her, and that it is his child.

 Rukhsana, after being beaten repeatedly, breaks free and kills the professor before heading over to Piyali's.
-She injures Piyali, but goes into labor.
-Piyali is unable to kill her, being a nurse and with her own past of having an abortion.
+She injures Piyali, but goes into labour.
+Piyali is unable to kill her, being a nurse and with her past of having an abortion.
 Instead, she helps Rukhsana deliver the baby, which has an umbilical cord.
-Rukhsana leaves the baby to her and disappears.
+Rukhsana leaves the baby with her and disappears.
 Arnab rushes to the old hut, where he finds her near death.
 He cries and hugs her.
 She resists the urge to bite him and release her poison, instead letting it remain inside her body.
-Before dying, she tells Arnab that the baby is human.
-At the end, Arnab says that Rukhsana's love made the baby human, rather than Ifrit's hatred.
+Before dying, she tells Arnab that their baby is human.
+At the end, Arnab says that Rukhsana's love made their baby human, rather than Ifrit's hatred.
+Arnab decides to take care of his baby then.